ny4rlk0/Nyanet/README.md

 <a href="https://github.com/ny4rlk0/NyanetSourceCode">Source</a>

 > [!WARNING]
-> Remove Kaspersky completely and add folder exclusion to ESET Antivirus for using this.
+> Remove Kaspersky completely and add folder exclusion to ESET Antivirus to use Nyanet.
 Else software might not work as intended.
 > <br>Other AV's should be fine without doing anything.

 # Screenshot